How to Use Your Health Insurance for Mental Health Care

 Contact the insurance company to ask for a thorough explanation of the denial

-You can also ask your HR benefits representative or insurance agent for help understanding claims, appeals and benefits, as well as contacting the insurance company for you.
+Ask your insurer to clarify why the claim was denied and what documentation would support approval.
+You can also ask your HR benefits representative or insurance agent to help you understand claims, appeals and benefits or to contact the insurance company for you.

 3. 3